Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 Regular Method

-Once you have this ratio, the credit is calculated by taking your qualified expenses for the current year, subtracting this base amount, multiplying it by 10%, and then adding 15% of your Massachusetts basic research payments.
+Once you have this ratio, the credit is calculated by taking your qualified expenses for the current year, subtracting this base amount, multiplying it by 10%, and then adding 15% of your Massachusetts essential research payments.

 Simplified Credit Method